See London in a different light

 Photography by Ed Marshall

-For a close-up look at London’s nocturnal beauty, sign up for the Shine Night Walk – Cancer Research UK’s night-long full or half-marathon, taking place on Saturday September 27.
+Thousands of people will be taking a close-up look at London’s nocturnal beauty during the Shine Night Walk – Cancer Research UK’s night-long full or half-marathon, taking place on Saturday September 27.
 As well as raising money for an extremely worthy cause, the event also offers the opportunity to check out scores of iconic London locations in their sparkly bedclothes.

 The full route has now been revealed for both the half marathon and the full marathon so you can have a look at the Shine route map and see which lit-up landmarks Shiners will be passing by on their walk.
-In the meantime, here's a sneak preview – between the romance of a skyline pinpricked with multicoloured light and centuries-old buildings illuminated with floodlights, there’s something undeniably dreamy about London’s post-sunset glow.
+There's a sneak preview below – between the romance of a skyline pinpricked with multicoloured light and centuries-old buildings illuminated with floodlights, there’s something undeniably dreamy about London’s post-sunset glow.

 Use the red sliders on the images below to flick between day and night.